 Pro Tip: Use the app and the time in FinCon Central (our version of an expo hall) to set up meetings with brands.
 Alternatively, you could utilize the Pro Pass and pre-book your meetings with brands during our Pro Networking time.
 This allows you to knock out all your meetings in one event.
 You can start new affiliate relationships or review current partnerships to discuss increases in payouts or anything else you need addressed with current advertising partners.

-Do your homework prior to attending and review all of the brands attending to see who you’d like to speak to onsite to present your ideas.
+Do your homework prior to attending and review all of the brands attending to see who you’d like to speak to onsite.
 Like affiliate relationships, it’s great to utilize the Pro Pass experience to make it easy to set these meetings up beforehand.

 Nervous about meeting with brands?
-FinCon’s Founder shares this advice:
+A previous attendee shared this advice:

 “Define your goals going in and don’t be afraid to share those in your Pro Networking (or app) profile.
 Also, share your goals as you message folks and make meeting requests.
 Then, when you get to the meeting ask questions about the company and try to find out what their needs are.
-Then, pipe up with how you could help fill those needs.
-A media kit or rate sheet is a must, I think.
+Pipe up with how you could help fill those needs.
 And don’t forget to be personable and just get to know the brand rep a bit.”

 Freelancers attend FinCon to find gigs.
-Writers, editors, performers, assistants, consultants, and programmers all come to FinCon and find work.
+Writers, editors, producers, virtual assistants, SEO specialists, consultants, social media managers, programmers, and more all come to FinCon and find work.
 Many report finding enough clients to fill their roster for the year!